What Makes Headway Physio Unique?

 A Certified Cervical & Temporomandibular Therapist (CCTT) has extensive knowledge and advanced training in the craniomandibular region.
 Within the field of physiotherapy, there remains a significant gap when it comes to treating orofacial and temporomandibular joint (TMJ) pain or dysfunction syndromes.
 When you choose a physiotherapist with this focus, you're selecting from a very small group of providers with highly specialized training in TMJ physiotherapy and jaw pain relief.

 CCTTs complete over 100 hours of post-graduate training in the areas of cervical spine dysfunction, headaches, and TMJ disorders.
 They must also have a minimum of three years of clinical experience and pass a rigorous certification exam governed by The Physical Therapy Board of Craniofacial & Cervical Therapeutics.
-Currently, there are 10 CCTTs in all of Canada—making them an elite group of TMJ-focused providers

 Benefits of Manual Therapy for TMJ